xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

     `@Custom` may be used directly in this case on some providers for prioritization.

 `@Priority` annotation may be used for ordering providers.
 Value should be > 0 (but may be negative, just a convention).
 For example, 1000 is prioritized before 2000.
-See `javax.ws.rs.Priorities` for default priority constants.
+See `jakarta.ws.rs.Priorities` for default priority constants.

 !!! note
     `@Priority` may work differently on `@Custom` qualified providers (all user providers by default)